Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 This script can be used to have an existing source's model perform predictions on publicly available images.
-CoralNet's API expects URLs that are publicly available, that it will then download and make predictions for given a list points.
+CoralNet's API expects URLs that are publicly available, which it will then download them and make predictions for them given a list points.
 Instead of uploading images to cloud storage and passing those URLs to the API, this script takes advantage of the functions in `CoralNet_Dowload.py` by getting the AWS URLs of images that have **already uploaded to CoralNet**.
-Users must upload the images to the source (w/ or w/o annotations) and `CoralNet_API.py` will retrieve the AWS URL given just the `image_name`, and pass it to the model.
+Therefore, users must first upload the images to the source (w/ or w/o annotations) and `CoralNet_API.py` will retrieve the AWS URL given just the `image_name`, and pass it to the model.
+Alternatively, you could use the functions in the script to pass your own URLs.
 The script is setup to work via command line, and expects the following:
 - `username` - CoralNet username; default env variable `CORALNET_USERNAME`.
 - `password` - CoralNet password; default env variable `CORALNET_PASSWORD`.
 - `source_id` - The ID of the source you want to upload data to; need access.